Last Updated on 06/04/2023

 Hence, MAC broke all its ethical promises toward its loyal cruelty-free consumers.
 And guess what happened next?

+Currently – It is in compliance with Chinese policies.
 To this date, MAC funds the Chinese government to run cruelty tests on their products.

 Does MAC manufacture in China?